-- Salary, bonuses, prizes, and awards - Taxable fringe benefits: - Imputed value of employer-provided group term life insurance coverage that exceeds \$50,000, and cost of coverage of spouse and dependents over \$2,000 which is paid by the church, the diocese, The Church Pension Fund, or other church organizations combined (refer to table on page 34) - Imputed value of employer-provided health coverage to nondependent domestic partners, their children, and employee's adult children age 27 or older - The value of the personal use of an employer-provided car - Most Christmas, birthday, anniversary, and other special occasion gifts paid by the church to the employee - Business expense reimbursements paid under a non-accountable plan (one that does not require substantiation of business expenses within a reasonable time, or does not require excess reimbursements to be returned to the church, or reimburses expenses out of salary reductions) - If you reimburse employee travel expenses under an accountable plan using a "per diem" rate, include in Box 1 the amount by which your per diem rate reimbursements for the year exceed the IRS-approved per diem rates.
-Use code L in Box 12 to report the amount equal to the IRSapproved rates.
-Refer to IRS Publications 463 and 1542 for sources of additional information on per diem rates.
+- Salary, bonuses, prizes, and awards. - Taxable fringe benefits: - Imputed value of employer-provided group term life insurance coverage that exceeds \$50,000, and cost of coverage of spouse and dependents over \$2,000 which is paid by the church, the diocese, The Church Pension Fund, or other church organizations combined (refer to table on page 33.) - 2.
+Imputed value of employer-provided health coverage to nondependent domestic partners, their children, and employee's adult children age 27 or older.

-- If you reimburse employee travel expenses under an accountable plan using a standard business mileage rate in excess of the IRS-approved rate (53.5 cents per mile for 2017; 54.5 cents per mile for 2018), include in Box 1 the amount by which your mileage rate reimbursements for the year exceed the IRS-approved rates.
-For medical or moving purposes, the 2018 rate is 18 cents per mile, up one cent from the 2017 rate.
-For service of charitable organizations, the 2018 rate is 14 cents per mile, unchanged from 2017. - Use code L in Box 12 to report the amount equal to the IRS-approved rates.
-If volunteer travel expenses are reimbursed at more than 14 cents per mile, the excess must be reported on a Form 1099. - Employer reimbursements of an employee's non-qualified (non-deductible) moving expenses - Any portion of a cleric's self-employment taxes paid by the church - Amounts includable in income under a non-qualified deferred compensation plan because of Section 409A - Designated Roth contributions made under a Section 403(b) salary reduction agreement - Reimbursements of a spouse's travel expenses incurred while accompanying an employee on a business trip, unless the spouse's presence serves a legitimate and necessary business purpose and the spouse's expenses are reimbursed by the church under an accountable plan. - Churches that make a "below-market loan" to a cleric of at least \$10,000 create taxable income to the cleric (some exceptions apply).
+- 3. Moving expenses either provided or reimbursed to the employee. - The value of the personal use of an employer-provided car. - Most Christmas, birthday, anniversary, and other special occasion gifts paid by the church to the employee. - Business expense reimbursements paid under a non-accountable plan (one that does not require substantiation of business expenses within a reasonable time, or does not require excess reimbursements to be returned to the church, or reimburses expenses out of salary reductions). - If you reimburse employee travel expenses under an accountable plan using a "per diem" rate, include in Box 1 the amount by which your per diem rate reimbursements for the year exceed the IRS-approved per diem rates.
+Also note that such excess reimbursements are subject to income tax and Social Security withholding if paid to lay employees.
+Use code L in Box 12 to report the amount equal to the IRS- approved rates.
+Refer to IRS Publications 463 and 1542 for sources of additional information on per diem rates. - If you reimburse employee travel expenses under an accountable plan using a standard business mileage rate in excess of the IRS-approved rate (54.5 cents per mile for 2018; 58 cents per mile for 2019), include in Box 1 the amount by which your mileage rate reimbursements for the year exceed the IRS-approved rates.
+Also, note that such excess reimbursements are subject to income tax and Social Security withholding if paid to lay employees.
+For service of charitable organizations, the 2018 rate is 14 cents per mile, and remains unchanged for 2019. - Use code L in Box 12 to report the amount equal to the IRS-approved rates.
+If volunteer travel expenses are reimbursed at more than 14 cents per mile, the excess must be reported on a Form 1099. - Any portion of a cleric's self-employment taxes paid by the church. - Amounts includable in income under a non-qualified deferred compensation plan because of Section 409A. - Designated Roth contributions made under a Section 403(b) salary reduction agreement. - Reimbursements of a spouse's travel expenses incurred while accompanying an employee on a business trip, unless the spouse's presence serves a legitimate and necessary business purpose and the spouse's expenses are reimbursed by the church under an accountable plan. - Churches that make a "below-market loan" to a cleric of at least \$10,000 create taxable income to the cleric (some exceptions apply).
 A below-market loan is a loan on which no interest is charged, or on which interest is charged at a rate below the applicable federal rate.
-For this type of transaction, please contact the legal advisor of the parish. - A cleric's debt to the church that has been forgiven by the church - Severance pay - Payment of a cleric's personal expenses by the church - Retirement gifts from the parish vestry or retirement gifts for which the donors were given a tax deduction - Grants and other funds received for sabbatical purposes, except for eligible reimbursed business expenses
+For this type of transaction, please contact the legal advisor of the parish.

+- A cleric's debt to the church that has been forgiven by the church. - Severance pay. - Payment of a cleric's personal expenses by the church. - Retirement gifts from the parish vestry or retirement gifts for which the donors were given a tax deduction. - Grants and other funds received for sabbatical purposes, except for eligible reimbursed business expenses.